Shopify/ui-extensions/docs/Utilities/Container.md

 | setPrimaryAction   | `function` | Sets the primary action content and callback when the action is pressed                  |          |
 | setSecondaryAction | `function` | Sets the secondary action content and callback when the action is pressed                |          |

-Below are examples of implementing the data API for the Subscription Management Create extension point.
+Below are examples of implementing the data API for the Product Subscription Create extension point.

 #### Vanilla